ibm-cloud-docs/log-analysis/infrastructure/kube.md

 {: caption="Table 1.
 List of IAM policies required to complete the tutorial" caption-side="top"}

 ## Step 1.
-Configure your Kubernetes cluster to send logs to your LogDNA instance
+Configure your Kubernetes cluster to send logs to your Log Analysis instance
 {: #kube_step1}

 To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install the logging agent in the cluster.